HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Prefetch
 Prefetch is an optional capability of CDS Hooks that allows the client to perform certain query functions on behalf of the CRD Server and provide the results in the initial hook invocation.
 This allows the client to optimize query performance and can simplify functionality for the CRD Server.

 In addition to the [base prefetch capabilities](https://cds-hooks.hl7.org/2.0/#prefetch-template) defined in the CDS Hooks specification, systems that support prefetch **SHOULD** support the additional prefetch capabilities [defined earlier in this specification](#additional-prefetch-capabilities).
-The following table defines the 'standard' prefetch queries for this implementation guide that **SHOULD** be supported for each type of resource are shown in the table below.
+The following table defines the 'standard' prefetch queries for this implementation guide that **SHOULD** be supported for each type of resource.
 CRD Clients **MAY** support only the resources needed to implement the relevant CDS Hooks and order types.
 Those search parameters with hyperlinks are defined as part of this implementation guide.
 The remainder are defined within their respective version of the FHIR core specification.

 EMR implementations **SHOULD NOT** expect standardized prefetch key names.
 EMRs supporting prefetch **SHALL** inspect the CDS Hooks Discovery Endpoint to determine exact prefetch key names and queries.